7602 Harford Road

 After college, Fred spent five years working as a legal assistant for several Baltimore-area attorneys, until he made the move to Little Rock, Arkansas to serve as the clubhouse manager for the Arkansas Travelers minor league baseball team.
 Over the next five years, Fred had the opportunity to work for other major and minor league baseball teams, particularly the St. Louis Cardinals, Carolina Mudcats, and Colorado Rockies.

 In 2004, Fred moved back to his home state of Maryland to return to work as a legal assistant while applying to law school.
 He went on to attend Widener Law School in Harrisburg, Pennsylvania as an evening student, simultaneously commuting to work full-time for a family law practitioner in Columbia, Maryland.
-Fred graduated with his J.D. in May of 2009 and passed the Maryland bar in December of 2009.
+Fred graduated with his J.D. in May 2009 and passed the Maryland bar in December 2009.

 Fred now lives in Bel Air, Maryland with his wife, his 3-year-old daughter, his 4-year-old son, and his 11-year-old stepdaughter.
 In addition to being a history buff, Fred is a player and collector of tabletop hex and counter wargames, as well as a classic film aficionado and Star Trek, “fan…atic,” as he puts it.